nick1hill/Evolution-of-TC-Demo-20230606/README.md

-# Evolution-of-TC-Demo-20230606
+# 20230529Jyvaskyla
- Demo of standardWorkFlow
+ Content for Day One of Jyvaskyla couse